flipz357/flipz357.github.io/_posts/2023-10-04-hacking-a-metric.md

    It’s because of the harmonic mean in the F-score formula.
 By increasing the matching triples with our duplicate trick, the precision will converge to 100, while the recall will ever grow (due to it being normalized by the size of the reference graph which doesn’t change in size): x -> inf, 2 * x * 100 / (100 + x) = 200.
 </details>

-So let’s conclude that duplicate triples can hack the metric for a pair of graphs, and they duplicate triples are a little devil 😈.
+So let’s conclude that duplicate triples can hack the metric for a pair of graphs, and they can be like a little devil 😈.
 Next we see what happens when we evaluate a parser on more items.

 #### There’s actually two little devils 😈😈, and they work together: hacking a full parser evaluation by manipulating a single pair